mjstewart/ts-reducer-hook-middleware/README.md

     }
   }

-  // Must use typeof todoReducer const { store, dispatch } = useReducerWithMiddleware<typeof todoReducer>(todoReducer, initialState)([
+  // Must use typeof todoReducer for typescript to work its magic
+  // middlewares applied from left to right, eg historyLogger is called last const { store, dispatch } = useReducerWithMiddleware<typeof todoReducer>(todoReducer, initialState)([
     lowerConsoleLogger,
     upperConsoleLogger,